kobirhumayun/finance_management/docs/development.md

 ### End-to-end (Playwright)

-1. Start the full stack so the Next.js app is reachable: `docker compose up`.
+1. Start the full stack with the `e2e` profile so MongoDB and Redis come up alongside the web/API containers and the web app binds to `localhost:3000`: `docker compose --profile e2e up -d`.
-2. Seed the API with predictable fixtures from the backend workspace: `cd server && npm run seed`.
+2. Seed the API with predictable fixtures from the backend workspace: `cd server && ALLOW_E2E_SEED=true npm run seed:e2e` (Playwright runs this automatically during global setup/teardown).
 3. Run the browser tests from `client/`: `npm run test:e2e` (use `npm run test:e2e:headed` to observe the flows interactively).
+4. When finished, tear the stack down and reset data/temporary uploads for a clean slate: `docker compose --profile e2e down -v`.

+The root `.env`, `client/.env.local`, and `server/.env` files include non-production defaults (local domains, test credentials, and a stubbed SMTP target on `localhost:1025`) to keep E2E runs deterministic.
+The Compose stack mounts named volumes for MongoDB, Redis, and uploaded files; using `down -v` removes them between runs.

 Playwright is configured via [`client/playwright.config.mjs`](../client/playwright.config.mjs) with a default base URL of `http://localhost:3000`, headless runs, trace/video capture on failure, and a persisted storage state under `client/tests/e2e/.auth/user.json` for authenticated sessions.